Parag-code/CaseChronicle/README.md

   - `PyMuPDF` or similar (for PDF parsing)
   - `spaCy` / `transformers` (for NLP tasks)
   - `Plotly` (for interactive timeline charts)

+## 📸 Example Output

+- **Generated Case Summary**:
+> "The petitioner filed a writ challenging the dismissal order issued on Jan 3, 2021.
+A hearing was held on Feb 5, 2021..."

+- **Interactive Timeline**:
+> A Plotly chart showing events such as case filing, hearing dates, evidence submissions, and verdicts.

+---